akinsiraifedayo/alx-system_engineering-devops/0x01-shell_permissions/README.md

-11-directories_permissions give permissions recursively to current directory except files 12-directory_permissions creaked my_dir with 751 permissions 13-change_group would change group of file hello to school
+11-directories_permissions give permissions recursively to current directory except files 12-directory_permissions creaked my_dir with 751 permissions 13-change_group would change group of file hello to school 100-change_owner_and_group changes the owner of all files in current working directory to vincent and group to staff